 (Solar & Irwin, 2010)

-Yet, even the evolved framework that do allow inclusion of the individual’s social realm in the analysis of SDHI characterize autism and other disabilities as an intermediary determinant either under Behavioral and Biological Factors or under Psychological Factors (see right square at image 1.2).
-As such autism using this SDH conceptual framework should be studied as a health outcome of SDHI - the illness that is measured for establishing unequal distribution of health.
-For example, as association between exposure to air pollution in pregnancy and autism was observed (Volk, Lurmann, Penfold, Hertz-Picciotto & McConnell, 2013) and exposure to air pollution in pregnancy disproportionately affects women from lower social positions (Woodruff, Parker, Kyle & Schoendorf, 2003), it can be claimed that air pollution is a SDH as it elevates the prevalence of autism.
-This perception of disability and specifically autism is widely accepted in SDH research (???).
-Disability, thus, according to this framework is a synonym for health outcome.
+Yet, even the revised framework that does include an individual’s social realm in the analysis of SDHI, characterizes autism and other disabilities as an intermediary determinant either under Behavioral and Biological Factors or under Psychological Factors (see right square in Figure 2.2).
+Using this SDH conceptual framework, autism should be studied as a health outcome of SDHI – an illness that is measured for establishing unequal distribution of health.
+For example, as an association between exposure to air pollution in pregnancy and autism has been observed (Volk et al., 2013), and exposure to air pollution in pregnancy disproportionately affects women from lower social positions (Woodruff, Parker, Kyle & Schoendorf, 2003), it can be claimed that air pollution is an SDH as it elevates the prevalence of autism.
+This perception of disability, and specifically autism, is widely accepted in SDH research (???).
+Disability, according to this framework is a synonym for health outcome.

-This health outcome, as the upper arrows in the image (1.2) illustrate, can affect the social position of the individual but it is not considered as an integral component of this position.
-Put differently, in this model a case of someone who suffered injury in car accident and will have to use a wheel chair for the rest of his life will take in consideration he might lose his job and as consequence his social position could shift; however, the policies that will dictate whether his employer be obliged to install a lift in the work place to accommodate his changing needs are regarded as constant that influence the social position and not as SDHI to be investigated.
-Hence, this framework which adopts the perception that a disease or more accurately a disability is an outcome not a SDHI does not allow exploring autism, and to further extant disabilities, as an inherent social category that is an integral part of the social position of an individual.
+This health outcome, as the upper arrows in Figure 2.2 illustrate, can affect the social position of the individual, but it is not considered an integral component of this position.
+Put differently, in this model, someone who has suffered an injury in a car accident and is then confined to a wheelchair for the remainder of their life may lose their job and, as a consequence, their social position could change.
+However, the policies that dictate whether their employer is obligated to install an elevator in the work place to accommodate their changing needs are regarded as a constant that influences the social position and not the SDHI to be investigated.
+Hence, this framework, which adopts the perception that a disease or, more accurately, a disability, is an outcome or not a SDHI, does not allow autism, and to a greater extent, disabilities, to be examined as inherent social categories that are integral parts of the social position of an individual.

-Considering disability as a health outcome adopts the medical model of disability (MMD), that asserts disability is an inherent flaw in the individual.
-However, as the scholar who developed the social model of disability (SMD) argues disability can also be perceived as a construct of disabling social structures that prevent the individual from equal participation in society and equal access to social resources (see additional elaboration on the theoretical framework below).
-Emerson and others (2011) have pointed to this gap in SDH scholarly and called for the adoption of the SMD within SDH framework.
-Adopting this approach has multiple implications among them regarding disability as an additional axis that affects the social position of the individual which allow exploration of the interplay between disability and marginality within the SDH framework, and the sociopolitical context that affect the health of people with disability.
-Despite some scholars have adopted this position (See for instance: Mithen, Aitken, Ziersch, & Kavanagh, 2015; Liang et al., 2012; Milner et al., 2019; Emerson et al., 2014; Emerson, 2021; Siddiqua, 2020) most SDH scholarly still regard disability using the MMD model.
+Considering disability as a health outcome adopts the medical model of disability (MMD) that views disability as an inherent flaw in the individual.
+However, as the scholar who developed the social model of disability (SMD) argues, disability can also be perceived as a construct of disabling social structures that prevent the individual from equal participation in society and equal access to social resources (see theoretical framework below).
+Emerson et al. (2011) have pointed to this gap in the SDH scholarly literature and called for the adoption of the SMD within the SDH framework.
+Adopting this approach has multiple implications, among them regarding disability as an additional axis that affects the social position of the individual, which then allows for an allows exploration of the association between disability and marginality within the SDH framework, as well as the sociopolitical context that affects the health of people with disabilities.
+Despite some scholars having adopted this position (see Liang et al., 2012; Emerson et al., 2014; Mithen et al., 2015; Milner et al., 2019; Siddiqua, 2020; Emerson, 2021) most SDH scholarly work still discusses disability using the MMD model.